 Instant Messaging (IM) allows real-time communication with contacts.
 People can instantly tell if a colleague is online and chat with them using text, audio, and/or video.
-Collaboration may be enhanced with white-boarding, file transfer, application sharing, and remote desktop control.
+For a fee, collaboration may be enhanced with white-boarding, file transfer, application sharing, and remote desktop control.

 ITD’s online Work Management System (WMS) may be used to submit a Service Request for “Email/IM/Rightfax/Quota.”
 On the form, click the drop-down box by Instant Messaging and select “Add Instant Messaging to this Email Account.”